CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/07287040-0b8c-4fdf-800b-9f811a043fe4"/>
 </p>
 <p>
-To undo this we can simply go minimize our connection and edit the rule we made.
+To undo this we can simply minimize our connection and open Network Security Groups in Azure to edit the rule we made.
 So we'll simply change the action back to allow, or we can delete the rule entirely.
 </p>
 <br />